 In subsequent decades, UNIVAC I was replaced by smaller machines that used less power and offered more functionality.
 The last known UNIVAC machines in use were those at Life and Casualty Insurance of Tennessee, which were sunset in 1970 after nearly two decades of service.

-Although short-lived, the tenure of UNIVAC I was impressive for a number of reasons, including the success and accuracy of complex calculations.
+Although short-lived, the tenure of UNIVAC I was impressive for several reasons, including the success and accuracy of complex calculations.
 One Census Bureau official remarked, “We have never found it in error.”

-So, next time you connect with an acquaintance on LinkedIn, swipe right on a dating app or stream your favorite show, tip your hat to the technology’s forerunner and the visionaries who made it possible.
+So, next time you connect with an acquaintance on LinkedIn, swipe right on a dating app or stream your favorite show, tip your hat to the technology’s forerunner, the 1st commercial computer, and the visionaries who made it possible.